dreger/thelivingwell.co/pages/about.md

 There's such grace in living well.

 **Want to get in touch?
-Find me on Instagram, Facebook, or Pinterest.
-Or, email me thelivingwell.co@gmail.com**
+Subscribe to my monthly newsletter.
+You'll also get free things.
+Not kidding.**
 </div>